AP: National Enquirer had safe with damaging Trump stories

 “Correct,” Cohen replies.
 “So, I’m all over that.”

-While Pecker is cooperating with federal prosecutors now, AMI has previously declined to participate in Congressional inquiries.
+While Pecker is cooperating with federal prosecutors now, American Media has previously declined to participate in congressional inquiries.

-Last March, in response to a letter from a group of House Democrats about the Daniels and McDougal payments, AMI General Counsel Cameron Stracher declined to provide any documents, writing that the company was “exempt” from U.S. campaign finance laws because it is a news publisher, and it was “confident” it had complied with all tax laws.
-He also rebuffed any suggestion that AMI had leverage over the president because of its catch-and-kill practices.
+In March, in response to a letter from House Democrats about the Daniels and McDougal payments, AMI General Counsel Cameron Stracher declined to provide any documents, writing that the company was “exempt” from U.S. campaign finance laws because it is a news publisher, and it was “confident” it had complied with all tax laws.
+He also rebuffed any suggestion that the company had leverage over the president due to its catch-and-kill practices.

 “AMI states unequivocally that any suggestion that it would seek to ‘extort’ the President of the United States through the exercise of its editorial discretion is outrageous, offensive, and wholly without merit,” Stracher wrote in a letter obtained by The Associated Press.

-Former Enquirer employees who spoke to the AP said that negative stories about Trump were dead on arrival dating back more than a decade when he starred on NBC’s reality show “The Apprentice.”
+Former Enquirer employees who spoke to AP said negative stories about Trump were dead on arrival dating back more than a decade when he starred on NBC’s reality show “The Apprentice.”

 In 2010, at Cohen’s urging, the National Enquirer began promoting a potential Trump presidential candidacy, referring readers to a pro-Trump website Cohen helped create.
 With Cohen’s involvement, the publication began questioning President Barack Obama’s birthplace and American citizenship in print, an effort that Trump promoted for several years, former staffers said.